salesforce-heroku-workshops/enterprise-java-developer/index.md

 Before you get started you will need to install these prerequisites:

 * Network (SSH) access to heroku.com
-    1. Either use an SSH client or `telnet` to verify the network connectin by running one of the following in a command prompt / terminal:
+    1. For Linux or MacOSX, either use an SSH client or `telnet` to verify the network connectin by running one of the following in a command prompt / terminal.
+On Microsoft Windows you can use a tool called [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html):

             ssh -T heroku.com 22
             telnet heroku.com 22

-On Microsoft Windows you can use a tool called [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)

-    2. If the connection is refused then you will need to ask your network administrators to open up SSH access to `heroku.com`
+    2. If the connection is refused then you will need to ask your network administrators to open up SSH access to `heroku.com` (port 22).

 * Java SE 6 - JDK: